-Freddie Mercury's Final Performance With Queen, Knebworth Park 1986
+Freddie Mercury's Final Performance With Queen, Knebworth Park, 1986

-Topping the bill were the rock band, Queen, still riding high after their stunning performance at the Live Aid concert at Wembley and fronted by their charismatic vocalist, Freddie Mercury.
+On the 9th August, 1986, over a hundred and twenty thousand people gathered outdoors at Knebworth Park to watch a number of British musical acts.
+Topping the bill were the rock band Queen, still riding high after their stunning performance at the Live Aid concert at Wembley and fronted by their charismatic vocalist, Freddie Mercury.

-Over 120,000 people attended the concert that day and the weather was close to perfect for an outdoor concert.
+Over 120,000 people attended the outdoor concert that day at Knebworth Park and the weather was close to perfect.
 Despite some traffic problems caused by the huge crowd, the atmosphere was generally relaxed and upbeat.
-The other bands that played that day were Beloius Some, Big Country and Status Quo.
+The other bands that played that day were Beloius Some, Big Country, and Status Quo.

-Next up were the Scottish band, Big Country, who were very big in the mid 1980s, but have since faded from public memory to some degree.
-Their lead singer was Stuart Adamson (who tragically died in 2001).
+Next up were the Scottish band, Big Country, who were very big in the mid 1980s but have since faded from public memory to some degree.
+Their lead singer was Stuart Adamson, who tragically died in 2001.

 Their music was folk-influenced and their clever trick was to use sound effects to get their guitars to sound like bagpipes.
 They seemed like an odd choice for a Queen support band to me, but they played a decent set of music and went down reasonably well with the audience.

 Nevertheless, Mercury seemed to be in great spirits and full of energy that day.
-Queen delivered a stunning set, full of energy and slickness to a deliriously enthusiastic audience.
+Queen delivered a stunning set, full of energy and slickness, to a deliriously enthusiastic audience.

 The Queen Line Up That Day

-Freddie Mercury (vocals, piano, guitar)
+- Freddie Mercury (vocals, piano, guitar)

-Brian May (guitar, backing vocals, keyboards)
+- Brian May (guitar, backing vocals, keyboards)

-John Deacon (bass guitar)
+- John Deacon (bass guitar)

-Roger Taylor (drums, backing vocals)
+- Roger Taylor (drums, backing vocals)

 - Spike Edney (keyboards, piano, guitar, backing vocals)

 When I'm dead, I want to be remembered as a musician of some worth and substance.— Freddie Mercury